ollieread/multitenancy/readme.md

     Multitenancy::url($path, $paramaters = [], $secure = false);

 These methods act the same as `route()` and `url()` except that they automatically add the correct domain for the current tenant.
+NOTE: The `url()` method has been removed for now as it wasn't working exactly as intended.

 ## Eloquent ##